Student Charter 2024/25

 • Pay tuition fees and other costs within the applicable timeframe.

-• Inform the University if preferred language for communication on a matter is English or Welsh.
+• Inform the University if their preferred language for communication on a matter is English or Welsh.

 Personal and Professional Development